usnistgov/FIPS201/_FIPS201/authentication.md

 - some resistance to use of unaltered card by non-owner of card,
 - low resistance to tampering and forgery,
 - does not provide protection against use of a revoked card, and
-- applicable in environments with and without card readers.
+- usable in environments with and without card readers.

 ## 6.3 PIV Support of Graduated Authenticator Assurance Levels {#s-6-3}